justinxie712/logo-writer/README.md

 However, I am proud of the submission I made given my lack of experience.
 There are some things I would have liked to have improved on had I had more time than just a weekend to complete it.

-## Important Notes
+## Important Notes (Edited: 10/28/18)
-* I unfortunately was not able to properly render the cursor onto the canvas, as I couldn't manage to delete old renderings of the cursor from prior renderings.
-I also couldn't properly rotate the cursor based on the direction.
-Because of that, I chose to omit the cursor component.
+* I was not able to clear the previous renderings of the cursor, so that is why the previous cursor renderings appear after each command

 * I have experience writing tests for functional programs in my software courses, but I am not as familiar with testing React Components so I wasn't able to properly write tests for my application.